CharString/model_mommy/README.rst

 *Model-mommy* should handle fields that:

 1. don't matter for the test you're writing;
-2. don't require special validation (like unique, etc);
-3. are required to create the object.
+2. are required to create the object.

 Currently supported fields